4 min read

 It takes a village to raise a fur-child, so don't be afraid to lean on your loved ones to ensure your puppy is well taken care of.
 Got a roommate who works different hours, or know a fellow pet parent who lives in the area with a more relaxed schedule?
 Ask them if they'd be willing to lend a helping paw with pet care.

 Dogs are their healthiest and happiest when they have a solid routine with set times for meals, walks, and potty breaks.
-Start thinking about your pup's routine before you sign those adoption papers or pay that breeder.
+Start thinking about your pup's routine before you bring your puppy home.

 Once you've got your puppy, start implementing their routine as soon as you can.
 The sooner you start, the quicker they'll get the hang of it.